vinceimbat/vinceimbat/content/Nature.md

 ---
 Nature has always called to me—to live near it, to communite with it, and to study it.
 Nature is the outside world, which even my physical body is a part of.
 It is that which is apart from my "soul" (i.e., [[subjective experience exists|my subjective experience]]).

 Nature is without subjectivity.
 It is bland, neutral, and objective ([[an external objective physical world exists]]).
 Its study is a source of both joy and enlightenment.
-A communion with it is a lesson on [[Non-attachment]]—to values, thoughts, beliefs, and preferences.
+A communion with it is a lesson on [[non-attachment]]—to values, thoughts, beliefs, and preferences.

 But, at the same time, needing Nature means needing attachment.
 Because I am closely intertwined with the rest of the world—both in terms of my physical body and my mind.